-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process begins and ends with your finances.
-Saving your money for a down payment is great, but if you don't have a strong credit score to back it up, you could end up renting longer than you expected in Burleson until your FICO score is acceptable.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process starts and ends with your finances.
+Putting back your money for a down payment is great, but if you don't have a strong credit score to back it up, you could find yourself renting longer than you expected in Burleson until you improve your score.

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual having a near perfect FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You can get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a better FICO score.

-Staying on top of your FICO score is the first step in purchasing a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of FICO scores.
+Call us at (817) 744-8300 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+There are plans to boost your score.
 Improving your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+You'll improve your credit score by using these pointers:

-- Store cards and service station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You should always avoid holding a large balance for more than a couple of billing cycles because these types of cards more than likely have a higher interest rate.
+- Apply for gas station cards or retail credit.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to start your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always beware of maintaining a high balance for more than a couple of billing cycles because these types of cards more than likely have a surprisingly high interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, make sure you pay them off in no more than two or three payments.

-- Stay on top of payments.
-Late payments kill your credit history.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+- Keep up with payments.
+Delinquent payments instantly lower your credit score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a bank.

-Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Top Texas Realty, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Top Texas Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.